 Service at The Winston is warm and friendly, and staff will go the extra mile to ensure that guests are happy.
 David, the hotel manager, has been with the hotel for 15 years, and he regaled us with some interesting anecdotes.
 By the end of our stay, the staff felt more like friends.

 The hotel was recently acquired by Millat Investments, joining its growing hotel portfolio which includes the Hyatt Houses in Sandton and Rosebank and the Hyatt Regency in Cape Town.
 In the next few months, it will undergo a major rejuvenation, spearheaded by international award-winning global design house, Yabu Pushelberg, and be rebranded as a Park Hyatt hotel, offering travellers a high-end luxury and boutique accommodation option.
-It is expected to close in October 2022 for the upgrade and reopen in early 2023.
 As much as I adored the current style of the hotel, I look forward to seeing the new look.

 The Winston Hotel is a great urban retreat for a romantic getaway, a family stay or a corporate event, and its convenient location makes it an ideal base for exploring Johannesburg and surrounding areas.
 And if you prefer not to drive or use public transport, then you'll be ahppy to know that the hotel provides chauffeur services too.